Skip to main content

 Seniors and people with disabilities who have no earned income and live in households where all adults are 60 and over and/or disabled can qualify for ESAP.
 Participants receiving SNAP under ESAP benefit from a simplified application, a longer certification period, and fewer recertification requirements.

-NYSCAP and NYSNIP automatically enroll seniors and people with disabilities who live alone and receive Supplemental Security Income (SSI) into SNAP.
-Beginning December 1, 2021, NYSCAP is replacing NYSNIP, which is phasing out over time.
-Anyone currently receiving NYSNIP will be transitioned to NYSCAP by December 31, 2024.
+NYSCAP automatically enrolls seniors and people with disabilities who live alone and receive Supplemental Security Income (SSI) into SNAP.

 Compare the Programs:

-Who Can Participate All adults in household must be seniors or disabled with no earned income Seniors or disabled who are on SSI and live alone Seniors or disabled who are on SSI and live alone Seniors or disabled who are ineligible for ESAP or NYSCAP—may have earned income
+Who can participate All adults in household must be seniors or disabled with no earned income Seniors or disabled who receive SSI and live alone Seniors or disabled who are ineligible for ESAP or NYSCAP—may have earned income

 Recertification